logicahealth/eHMP/rdk/product/production/rdk/src/write/pick-list/person/new-persons-fetch-list.md

     :[site]({{{common}}}/parameters/site.md)

-    + searchString (string, required) - Used when an RPC call requires a minimum of 3 characters in order to return data
+    + searchString (string, optional) - Used when an RPC call requires a minimum of 3 characters in order to return data

         This is not a filter - it is a search string.
 For example, searching for RAD may return RADIACARE;
         however, searching for DIA will not return RADIACARE.
 Also, the search term may not always be the